-It is the mission of the Weatherization Assistance Program of the Commonwealth of Pennsylvania to minimize the adverse effects of high energy costs on low-income citizens.
-Such adverse effects include a diminished ability to maintain utility services, including oil and coal deliveries, and to keep residences at temperatures necessary for health and comfort.
-This mission will be accomplished by providing high quality weatherization services, including heating system modifications, energy education and other energy conservation services, to low-income households.
+PA WAP weatherization workers install energy efficiency measures and provide client education to help Pennsylvania avoid the adverse effects of high energy costs on lowincome citizens.
+Such adverse effects include a diminished ability to maintain utility services, including oil and coal deliveries, and a decreased capability to keep residences at temperatures necessary for health and comfort.
+As PA WAP continues to realize its mission, it is helping Pennsylvanians stay warm through the winter, save money on their energy bills, and take responsibility for living an energy-efficient lifestyle.